Trust us, these are the best waterproof foundations that hold up even on the rainiest days

 Among the best foundation sticks, Hourglass gets our vote every time.
 The Vanish Stick boasts a unique formula that's unlike many others on the market.
 We love it because it perfectly balances high coverage with a lightweight feel, gliding across the skin and yielding a blemish-free, not-at-all cakey finish.
 It's a fantastic option for those with acne-prone skin or those who seek the best foundation for oily skin, as it can be relied on to apply over any skin texture and stay in place once set.

 When testing its waterproofing abilities, we were extremely impressed by the way water beaded off our skin without penetrating the foundation, making it one of our top picks for wet or humid weather.
 It almost gives the skin a waxy protective layer without the thickness or discomfort that would entail but with all the occlusive properties.
-We also love how mess-free this product is, making it perfect for travel or keep in your handbag for any emergency makeup application.
+We also love how mess-free this product is, making it perfect for travel or keeping in your handbag for any emergency makeup application.

 RRP: £39 | SPF: No | Shades: 44 | Finish: Matte | Base: Water